GaLenN3228/wellai_mobile/readme.md

     );
 ```

-By tapping on date or time, we send request to server to get doctors/nurses list, whitch user can send message or request call.
-Sorting exanmple:
+By tapping on date or time, we send request to server to get doctors/nurses list, which user can send message or request call.
+Sorting example:

 ```dart
   _onInitialTelehealthScheduleEvent(InitialTelehealthScheduleEvent event,